Korea's Employment Permit System (EPS): How It Works, Who It Admits, and What Happens After

 What is EPS-TOPIK and how hard is it?

 EPS-TOPIK (EPS한국어능력시험) is a workplace-specific Korean language test.
-It is 40 multiple-choice questions: 20 listening, 20 reading, 70 minutes total.
-The pass score is 80 out of 200.
+It is 40 multiple-choice questions, 20 listening and 20 reading, over 50 minutes.
+HRD Korea scores it on a 100-point scale, and there is no fixed pass mark: candidates are ranked by score and selected in descending order until the country-sector quota fills.
 It tests practical Korean: safety signs, work instructions, simple conversations.
 Free study materials in 16 languages are available at epstopik.hrdkorea.or.kr.

 My employer has not paid me.
 What do I do?

-Call 1350, the MOEL labor rights hotline, available weekdays with multilingual support.
+Call 1350, the Ministry of Employment and Labor (고용노동부, MOEL) labor rights hotline, available weekdays with multilingual support.
 You can also file online at moel.go.kr or visit your nearest MOEL district office.
 Your E-9 status does not prevent you from filing a wage claim.
 The statute of limitations is 3 years from each unpaid payday.

 Can I stay in Korea longer than 4 years and 10 months on an E-9?